eth-sri/securify/README.md

   the latest package, please raise an issue if it does not).
 If you cannot install Soufflé, look at the Docker container for an alternative.
 Securify will crash without the `souffle` binary.
+  As of writing, Soufflé is not available on Windows, so Securify should not be expected to run on Windows either.
 * Java 8
 * A `solc` binary is required to be able to use Solidity file as input.
   Securify assumes that the right version is installed for the given file.